Brined pork loin, roasted with an onion cardamom crust and served with a mushroom cream sauce.

 - 1 gallon cold water

 - 1 1/2 cups chopped onion (about 2 medium sized onions), divided into 3 x 1/2 cups

 - Olive oil

 - 2 1/4 teaspoons ground cardamom, divided, 2 and 1/4 teaspoons

 - 1 4-pound center-cut boneless pork loin roast

 - Salt and pepper

 - 2 cups chicken broth, divided, 1 cup and 1 cup

 - 1 Tbps butter, room temperature

-6 Scrape the drippings from the roasting pan into the pan with the mushrooms.
+6 Make mushroom cream sauce with pan drippings: Scrape the drippings from the roasting pan into the pan with the mushrooms.
 Add the cream, remaining cup of broth, and 1/4 teaspoon cardamom to pan; bring to boil.
 Blend flour and butter in small cup; mix into mushroom sauce.